4 Best Employee Scheduling Software for Small Businesses

 Consistent scheduling can help small businesses save time and money.
 You’ll need to consider your budget so that you know what you can afford, the structure of your business (is everyone working in the office or out in the field?), if you need to integrate it with other software, and how flexible you want scheduling to be.

 We found that Homebase offers all of the features the average small business owner would need when creating their employees’ schedules.
 Compared to other providers, it’s easy to use, affordable, and robust—and it has a time clock product and other functionalities that you can add on later.
-And, it is free to use.
+And, it is free to use for small businesses of up to 20 employees with one physical location.